Staff

 Prior to joining the UDC in 2021, Kerry worked as a land development engineer in South Jersey for fifteen years before relocating to Lackawaxen, PA in 2015.
 She is a licensed professional engineer in both New Jersey and Pennsylvania.
 She specializes in stormwater design and environmental permitting, and has served as planning board engineer in municipalities throughout South Jersey.

 She and her husband Chris Hunt enjoy fishing, swimming, and birding in the Lackawaxen River behind their home.
-She is a member of the Eagle Conservation Committee at the Delaware Highlands Conservancy, and has been volunteering with the DHC’s Eagle Watch since 2016.
+She is a member of the Eagle Conservation Committee and the Land Protection Committee at the Delaware Highlands Conservancy, and has been volunteering with the DHC's Eagle Watch since 2016.
 Kerry likes to spend her free time reading, beekeeping, hiking, cross stitching, and watching live music.

 ashley@upperdelawarecouncil.org

-Ashley Hall-Bagdonas is the Secretary at the Upper Delaware Council.
+Stephanie Driscoll is the Administrative Support at the Upper Delaware Council.

-The UDC Secretary provides a wide range of administrative and clerical support to Council staff, Council representatives, and the non-profit organization itself.
-Ashley is also part of the National Park Service Upper Delaware Scenic and Recreational River Water Safety Committee and event coordinator for the UDC Annual Family Raft Trip.
+The UDC Administrative Support provides a wide range of administrative and clerical support to Council staff, Council representatives, and the non-profit organization itself.